 The Thrifty Dame

-You can make dresses out of old curtains and pillowcases because you are a genius in cutting corners while still coming up with fabulous creations.
+You can make dresses out of old curtains and pillowcases because you are a genius at cutting corners while still coming up with fabulous creations.
 When you start a new project, you either check what you have on hand or rush towards the local thrift shop to find a way to make a sewing project without spending too much.
 Unlike the quirky dame, your sewing room is more organized but you also don’t like to dispose of anything since turning scraps into a work of art makes you happy.
 Indeed, you can consider yourself a Post-Modernist and a mistress of upcycling!

 For all those Thrifty Dames out there, you may find this article on upcycling kids clothing right up your alley: